-Sharon Anker has an MSc in Environmental Engineering from Ben-Gurion University of the Negev.
+Sharon Anker holds an M.Sc. in Environmental Engineering from Ben-Gurion University of the Negev.
 He is currently Manager of Quality/Organizational Excellence at the Shimon Peres Negev Nuclear Research Center.
-He holds certifications from the Israel Society for Quality (ISQ) and the American Association of Quality (ASQ)
+He holds certifications from the Israel Society for Quality (ISQ) and the American Association of Quality (ASQ).

 ABSTRACT

-This is the third article about the status of a quality engineer considering the quality events that occurred in Israel and around the world that affected.
-The first article examined the tension between expertise on the one hand and authority on the other in the role of a quality engineer (Anker.
-2019).
-The Second article examined the impact of the COVID-19 Crisis on Quality Management in Organizations (Anker.
-2020).
-In this, article I examined the basic assumptions that emerged in the previous two studies that there is a correlation between professionalism and the degree of success in the job and the characteristics of the job (Anker, 2019; 2020). the previous articles it has been written that its success relies heavily on the support of management, since the results of quality processes in the organization are long-term, as in the safety profession (it is difficult to measure success).
+This is the third article discussing the status of a quality engineer, taking into account the effect of quality events that have recently occurred in Israel and around the world.
+The first article examined tension between expertise on the one hand and authority on the other in the role of a quality engineer (Anker, 2019).
+The second article examined the impact of the COVID-19 crisis on quality management in organizations (Anker, 2020).
+This article examines the correlation between professionalism and the degree of job success, and the characteristics of the job (Anker, 2019; 2020).
+The previous articles emphasized that management support is necessary for job success, as it can be difficult to measure success of quality processes in the organization carried out by those in the safety professions, as the results are necessarily long term.

-This article examines the assumption that the role of a quality engineer depends on the corporate culture in lite of Israel.
-The article assumption that the profitability of companies is harmed by the existence of a poor-quality culture.
+This article examines the assumption that the role of a quality engineer depends on corporate culture, focusing on Israel, and the assuming that company profitability is harmed by the existence of a culture of poor quality.

-Frome The results of the survey of the attitudes and verbal comments of the participants, it can be learned that the participants think that there is a correlation between professionalism and the degree of success in the job.
-The characteristics that reflect the role of the quality engineer are ability to pay attention to details, teamwork skills, analytical ability.
-On the other hand, knowledge in the field of quality and relevant knowledge in the field of occupation received low evaluation.
-Most participants think that the success and added value of the quality engineer is, raising awareness of quality among all stakeholders when savings, improving motivation among employees helps management in reflecting the quality picture.
+A survey of attitudes and the accompanying verbal comments reveal that participants presume that there is a correlation between professionalism and the degree of job success.
+Characteristics considered important to the role of the quality engineer include an ability to pay attention to details, teamwork skills, and analytical ability, while relevant knowledge in the quality field were deemed less important.
+Most participants identified the effects of the success and added value of a quality engineer as raising awareness of quality among all stakeholders, improving motivation among employees, and helping management understand the company’s quality status.

-The variance in hypotheses is stems from fact that although its success depends very much on its professionalism, it depends more on the organizational culture, and the application of different communication styles across the organization.
+In summary, while success depends considerably on professionalism, it depends more on organizational culture, and the application of different communication styles across the organization.

-KEYWORDS: quality; quality engineer; organization culture.
+KEYWORDS: quality; quality engineer; organizational culture

-INTRODUCTION
+BACKGROUND

-In recent years, the field of quality engineer has received a great deal of attention, in light of a number of non-quality incidents that have intensified the difficulty of quality practitioners in performing their role.
-It was found that in some of the incidents, those involved in the quality of Israel were afraid of losing their jobs and therefore refrained from talking to external parties (for example, the recent incidents in the food industry in Israel, see article in The Marker, Amit, August 20, 2016).
-These events have raised weighty issues regarding the professional ethics of those involved in quality - there is an understanding that their status varies from one organization to another, and depends on the organizational culture.
+In recent years, the position of quality engineer has received a great deal of attention due to the increasing difficulties quality practitioners face in performing their work.
+Some incidents resulting from poor quality products led those involved in the field in Israel to fear losing their jobs, and therefore, they refrained from talking to outside parties (for example, recent incidents in the food industry in Israel; see, The Marker, August 20, 2016).
+Such events have raised critical issues regarding the professional ethics of those involved in the quality field, and many working in the field find that their status varies from one organization to another and depends on the organizational culture.